celtic426/blog/_posts/2018-10-19-Git-Aliases.md

 4. `gcm "Add center-text to table header in App.js"` *Commit and add a message*

+You're not just saving a few keystrokes, you're streamlining your workflow to be faster and more productive.

 to add bash aliases for git commands.